-World Wide Markets also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See WWW's platforms Your capital is at risk.
+World Wide Markets also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See WWW 's platforms Losses can exceed deposits

 With World Wide Markets, the minimum and maximum trade requirements vary depending on the trader and the instrument.

-As a market maker World Wide Markets may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically have larger capital and minimum trade requirements.
-Market makers typically have lower minimum deposit, smaller minimum trades requirements and no commission on trades.
+As a market maker, World Wide Markets may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
+Market makers typically have a lower minimum deposit, smaller minimum trades requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that World Wide Markets offers its traders on the right.

 World Wide Markets support a limited number including .

 World Wide Markets has a BrokerNotes A support rating because World Wide Markets offer over three languages and

 As World Wide Markets is regulated by Financial Conduct Authority , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: